 Over the reference period, the Product has considered the PAIs on sustainability factors, as detailed above in the answer given to the question "How were the indicators for adverse impacts on sustainability factors taken into account?".

 What were the top investments of this financial product?

-The below figures represent the most significant investments during the reference period, i.e. with the highest average weighting over the period (based on data at each quarter-end):
+the highest average weighting over the period (based on data at each quarter-end):